-A considerable part of this course is focused on performance in activities such as the Christmas Carol concert, assemblies, the annual production and wider opportunities with the BBC and other outside agencies.
-For this reason it is essential that students commit themselves to enhancing their practical skills on their chosen instrument to a good standard.
+A considerable part of this course is focused on performance in activities such as the Christmas Carol Concert, assemblies, the annual production and wider opportunities with the BBC and other outside agencies.
+For this reason it is essential that students commit themselves to learning to play their chosen instrument to a good standard.
 This course offers students a fantastic opportunity to develop their musical skills to a more technically competent level.